 You can see how a second cake means a big expense, and chances are your guests aren't dying to stuff a cake slice under their pillow.
 Feel free to skip this one.

-Item #5: A DJ for Your Reception
+5. A DJ for Your Reception

 If you can find a reception site that will play preselected music for you, then you don't need a DJ.
 While DJs can add a lot of fun to a ceremony, you can still have music by creating your own playlists and giving staff at the reception site instructions for what playlists to play when.
 This is a great option for music lovers with eclectic tastes.

-Item #6: Printed Wedding Programs
+6. Printed Wedding Programs

 Why spend beaucoup bucks on something your guests will likely throw away the same day?
 A website can be a more cost-efficient way to let your guests know what's happening where and at what time.

-Item #7: A Separate Reception Dress
+7. A Separate Reception Dress or Suit

-Saying "no" to these seven items on your wedding day means saying "yes" to your budget.
+Saying "no" to these nine items on your wedding day means saying "yes" to your budget.
 You and your new spouse will be thankful the next day, when you wake up with money left in the bank to spend on building your new life together.